codatio/codat-docs/docs/expenses/faq.md

 Our [token migration process](https://docs.codat.io/get-started/migration) allows you to seamlessly migrate your customers' connections without them needing to reconnect.
 We offer self-service and managed migrations, so you can choose the option that suits your use case best.

-### How should I handle transactions in a foreign currency?

-Sync for Expenses only handles foreign currencies if each transaction is converted back to the currency of the bank account where the transaction is recorded.
-It does not support separate bank accounts for each foreign exchange currency.

 ### How do I reconnect a company?

 If a user disconnects, you can use a [webhook](/using-the-api/webhooks/core-rules-types#company-data-connection-status-changed) and redirect your user to the `linkUrl` of the accounting connection to re-authenticate.
 If a company changes accounting platforms, it is better to remove the accounting connection completely and create a new one.